Vector Norms: A Quick Guide

 • The L¹ norm is used in situations when it is helpful to distinguish between zero and non-zero values.

-• The L¹ norm increases linearly around the origin.
+• The L¹ norm increases proportionally with the components of the vector.

 • It is used in Lasso (Least Absolute Shrinkage and Selection Operator) regression, which involves adding the L¹ norm of the coefficient as a penalty term to the loss function.